Electrode-iOS/ELHybridWeb/platformAPI.md

 Platform API documentation
 ==========================

+The platform API is a JavaScript API that provides a bridge to native device APIs for iOS and Android.
+[Zoot](https://github.com/TheHolyGrail/Zoot) is the implementation for iOS that bridges the platform API to native Objective-C-based APIs.
+Her twin, [Dingo](https://github.com/TheHolyGrail/Dingo), is a Java framework that bridges the API to native Android APIs.

+The platform API enables web applications to use native device APIs for building hybrid experiences.

-## Global API functions ##
+## Global Functions ##

 #### nativeBridgeReady()

-An optional callback to invoke after the web view has finished loading and the bridge APIs are ready for use.
+An optional callback function to invoke after the web view has finished loading and the bridge APIs are ready for use.
 Note, this function is called *from* the Native application and is not bound to the NativeBridge object.

 **Parameters**